kye44/microframe-ts/README.md

 ```
 # Creating a Microservice
 ### Setup
-First thing to do is setup the Depenecy Injection for the service, `typedi` works well with `microframe-ts` but any Dependecy Injection package should work (setup for typedi can be found [here](https://github.com/typestack/typedi).
+First thing to do is setup the Depenency Injection for the service, `typedi` works well with `microframe-ts` but any Dependency Injection package should work (setup for typedi can be found [here](https://github.com/typestack/typedi).
 Start by registering any packages outside your project with the `typedi` container, example below shows the `microframe-ts` ApiManager being registered with the container.
 ```typescript
 Container.set(ApiManager, apiManager);